 - Skiff-friendly 25mm, 16HP module

 Wave Packets is all about creating time-limited or time-repeating signals in one form or another.
 The timing diagram below provides a visual overview of how the module functions.
-In a similar way to how the controls are layed out on the module panel, time is depicted as moving from left to right - traversing through the individual time stages.
+In a similar way to how the controls are laid out on the module panel, time is depicted as moving from left to right - traversing through the individual time stages.
 Each stage is delineated by the white vertical lines within the diagram.
 All of Wave Packet's input parameters (potentiometer controls, modes and external inputs) are noted in red, and the parameters which are dynamic in time are placed directly on to the graph.

 The contour function and frequency-dynamic oscillator provide the main ingredients of how the five outputs are formed - each output deploying a different recipe.
 The contour function creates linear segments from each T stage to the next, with the 'miminal contour' line (coloured, dashed line) determined by the shape drawn by the three D (depth) sliders, and the 'maximal contour' line (white, dashed line) - a fixed shape resembling an ASR envelope.
 The oscillator, at either LFO or audio rate, provides oscillations which transition through three target F frequencies, with the >> (glide) control determining the transition length from each frequency to the next at the T1-T2 and T3-T4 stage boundaries.
 For three of the main outputs, one or both of the contours are used for moulding the oscillation in to an overall form, and the remaining two outputs provide direct feeds from either the oscillator or the contour function.